mjosaarinen/pqps/README.md

 [parsed_data.txt](parsed_data.txt) if you like.
 Note that many algorithms have several implementations (check out the name).

-* I can usually tell what algorithm you're running based on your wattage!

 * See bottom of this page for initial summary.